-If the Allow JSON editing for application promotions is enabled for this environment and the approval type is set to Approval Required, you'll be able to compare the updated JSON to the old JSON for the SP connections and OAuth client applications promotions that you're asked to approve.
+If the Allow JSON editing for application promotions is enabled for the targeted environment and the promotion request requires approval, you'll be able to compare the submitted application JSON to the original application JSON.

 1. Optional: To approve the request and promote the application to an environment, after you click Approve, select the Promote Application to Environment check box in the dialog that opens, and click Approve to approve the request and promote the application.